 Montana has a continuing need for entry-level Chemical Dependency Counselors who can earn licensure.
-This online program is designed to meet the education requirements for the State of Montana’s Licensed Addiction Counselor.
+This program is designed to meet the education requirements for the State of Montana’s Licensed Addiction Counselor.
+It is offered online and is available to on-campus students, with some classes available only online.
 This program provides current knowledge and is updated for the new licensure requirements.

 - Understand through application, the clinical assessment of addictions.

 - Administer, score, and interpret the results of screening and assessment instruments.

 - On the basis of screening and assessments, students will arrive at a clinical diagnosis.

 - Understand the importance of diagnosis and its role in the treatment process.

 - Understand the basic principles of individual and group counseling for addictions.

 - Demonstrate an understanding of the pharmacology of drugs.

 - Be prepared for supervised work experience and for taking the National Certified Addiction Counselor I or II (NCAC) board exam.

 Completion of this curriculum indicates the graduate has acquired the necessary skills for entry-level employment.
 Following successful completion of this program, 1,000 hours of supervised work experience in a state-licensed substance abuse program is required in order to apply for the Montana Licensed Addiction Counselor’s exam.
 (This requirement is subject to change).